RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-13-add-users-to-security-group.md

 layout: post
 title:  "Automate Adding Users to a Security Group in Azure DevOps"
 date:   2023-09-13 07:35:05 +0100
+categories: [Blogging, Script]
-tags: [azure-devops, security-groups, powershell-script, productivity]
+tags: [powershell-script, productivity]
 ---

 This PowerShell script automates the process of adding all users in an Azure DevOps organization to a specific security group within a project.